allegro/allegro.tech/_posts/2016-10-18-crafting-API-for-mobile-devices.md

 Are you developing a service and planning to make it publicly available?
 Do you want developers of mobile applications to get integrated with your API fast and painless?
 Do you care how stable and predictable mobile applications using your service are?

-Below you can read about a bunch of decisions concerning API architecture, because of which new features in [Allegro](http://allegro.tech/about-us/) mobile apps were not delivered as fast as we expected and caused problems with stability.
+Below you can read about a bunch of decisions concerning API architecture because of which new features in [Allegro](http://allegro.tech/about-us/) mobile apps were not delivered as fast as we expected and which caused problems with stability.

 ## Many requests to build one view
 In our backend we have a microservices architecture.
-Every service supports a narrow area of business logic.
-Let’s look an example of how the introduction of microservices has affected our mobile development:
+Each service supports a narrow area of business logic.
+Let’s look at an example of how the introduction of microservices has affected our mobile development:

 ![Offer details](/img/articles/2016-10-18-crafting-API-for-mobile-devices/offer-watch.png)

-Above you can see Allegro application for Android presenting the offer “Woman Watch VERSUS VERSACE”, with a minimal delivery cost of “7.90 zł” and seller reliability equaling “99.4%”.
+Above you can see Allegro application for Android presenting the offer “Woman Watch VERSUS VERSACE”, with a minimal delivery cost of “7.90 zł” and seller reliability equal to “99.4%”.
 Offer details, delivery costs and seller rankings are supported by 3 microservices, so a smartphone had to make 3 requests to show the above view:

 - `GET /offers/{offerId}`